 During his first term in the Senate, Kennedy passed several bills to protect our stock market from foreign corruption, extend flood insurance protection for Louisiana homeowners, stop corrupt lobbyists, and preserve disaster relief programs for small businesses.
 No other Louisiana senator has passed more bills in his or her first term.

-Prior to his election to the Senate, Kennedy was state treasurer of Louisiana for five terms.
+Prior to his election to the Senate, Sen. Kennedy served as state treasurer of Louisiana for five terms.
 As treasurer, he oversaw the state’s multi-billion-dollar investment portfolios.
 He also oversaw local and state bond issues and returned millions of dollars in unclaimed property each year.

-Prior to his position as Treasurer, Mr. Kennedy served as Secretary of the Department of Revenue, Special Counsel to Governor Roemer and Secretary of Governor Roemer’s Cabinet.
+Sen. Kennedy served as secretary of the Department of Revenue, special counsel to Gov. Roemer and secretary of Gov. Roemer’s cabinet.
 He was also an attorney and partner in the Baton Rouge and New Orleans law firm of Chaffe McCall.

-Mr. Kennedy has been an adjunct professor at LSU Law School and a volunteer substitute teacher for public schools.
-He resides in Madisonville, Louisiana, with his wife Becky and their son, Preston.
-They are founding members of the North Cross United Methodist Church.
+Sen. Kennedy served as an adjunct professor at Louisiana State University’s Paul M. Hebert Law Center from 2002 to 2016.
+He has regularly volunteered as a substitute teacher in Louisiana public schools.
+He resides in Madisonville, Louisiana, with his wife Becky and their dogs.
+The Kennedys are founding members of their local Methodist church.